DanielVorobiov/cv_api/README.md

 ```sh
 python -m venv venv
 ```
-Activate the enviornment by going to venv/Scripts and type 'activate' in  the command line
+Activate the environment by going to venv/Scripts and typing 'activate' in  the command line

-Afterwards make sure to install the required libraries for the project using the following command from the source folder of the project:
+Afterward, make sure to install the required libraries for the project using the following command from the source folder of the project:

 ```sh
 pip install -r requirements.txt